datarisk-io/mlops_codex/docs/source/pipeline.rst

 ===============================

-This module alows you to configure your model pipeline.
+This module allows you to configure your model pipeline.

 neomaril\_codex.pipeline.NeomarilPipeline